 And yet, if it were located Atlanta it might be the second best course in that city, too, and looked at in a completely different way.
 The course is packed with personality and interesting features thanks to an outstanding Brian Silva restoration in the early 2000’s.

 Silva had access to Donald Ross’s notes and sketches, and supposedly these provided blueprints for the renovation work.
-But I wonder if someone at the club mixed Ross’s folders with Seth Raynor’s (Raynor also worked on the course in the 1920’s).
+But I wonder if someone at the club mixed Ross’s folders with Seth Raynor’s (Raynor renovated the club’s Lake Course, no longer in existence, in the 1920’s).
 Many of the squared-off greens and bunker edges and vertical grass faces are textbook Raynor, not to mention the club’s Punchbowl green at the wonderful par-4 16th, one of the best versions in the Southeast.

 The busy fairway bunkering, whoever arranged it, is joyous and can be quite penal, and the big, elevated green complexes ringed by deep bunkers are a constant source of entertainment.
 Most people want to talk about the holes on the lower end of the course that border Augusta National (you can see the famous 13th fairway from certain places on the par-4 9th), and the big par-5 8th cascading down to a green set at an angle on the far side of Rae’s Creek is indeed a good one.